Photo: Dietmar Rabich / Wikimedia Commons

 Best Honeymoon Destinations in Europe: Santorini, Amalfi & Beyond (2026)

-Santorini's caldera at sunset, Positano's clifftop views, Dubrovnik's walled city by night, and Paris from a Marais apartment — Europe's finest honeymoon destinations with specific hotel picks for 2026.
+Santorini's caldera at sunset, Positano's clifftop views, Dubrovnik's walled city by night, and Paris from a Marais apartment — some of Europe's best honeymoon destinations with specific hotel picks for 2026.

 Europe for Honeymoons

-Europe has the world’s densest concentration of settings specifically designed for romantic experience — the combination of the Mediterranean’s extraordinary light and warmth, the historic cities’ atmosphere, and the accumulated understanding that luxury hospitality is one of the continent’s great specializations produces an extraordinary range of honeymoon possibilities.
+Europe has one of the world’s densest concentrations of settings built for romantic experience — the combination of the Mediterranean’s light and warmth, the atmosphere of its historic cities, and a long-accumulated understanding that luxury hospitality is one of the continent’s great specializations produces a genuinely wide range of honeymoon possibilities.

 The Classic Choices, Done Properly